vaadin/appsec-kit/appsec-kit-demo-v8-spring/README.md

 Workflow
 ========

-To run the application, run `mvn jetty:run` and open http://localhost:8080/.
+To run the application, run `mvn spring-boot:run` and open http://localhost:8080/.